 Executives are recognizing the benefits of DevOps implemented in other organizations and would like to reap those benefits for their own.
 In turn, they begin investing in training and instructing teams to use DevOps practices.

 Although a great start, teams are limited by their context.
 The frustration of students who attend our DevOps Implementation Boot Camp is palpable when they tell us, “We’d love to operate this way, but they won’t let us.”
 Unfortunately, when teams are limited like this, organizations are not able to fully realize the benefits of DevOps.

 That’s where we, as senior leaders, come in.
 It’s up to us to set the tone and alter expectations; to make sure that organizations aren’t just using DevOps tools but are making the cultural and organizational changes that are necessary.

-We created this workshop specifically for senior leaders to explore what it takes for organizations to fully embrace DevOps, and use those insights to design action plans for enabling, encouraging, and empowering DevOps in their own organizations.
+We created this training specifically for senior leaders to explore what it takes for organizations to fully embrace DevOps, and use those insights to design action plans for enabling, encouraging, and empowering DevOps in their own organizations.

-This workshop is best as a full-day, off-site engagement for the entire senior leadership team and your organization’s DevOps champion(s).
+This training is best as a full-day, off-site engagement for the entire senior leadership team and your organization’s DevOps champion(s).

-This workshop is most productive if it uses the recommendations of a DevOps Assessment as the starting point and is followed up with expert Coaching that will guide you to successful achievement of your objectives.
+This training is most productive if it uses the recommendations of a DevOps Assessment as the starting point and is followed up with expert Coaching that will guide you to successful achievement of your objectives.